Dare Me (song): The Casey Kasem incident

 In September 1985, while the Pointer Sisters' version was on the Billboard Hot 100 music chart, American Top 40 host Casey Kasem became irritated when the show's producers placed a long distance dedication spot about a listener's dog dying immediately after "Dare Me," which was an uptempo dance song.
 The song in the dedication was Henry Gross' "Shannon".
 Kasem expressed his dissatisfaction with a profanity-laced tirade which never made the air, but has become a staple on the Internet.
+Despite Kasem's rant, the placement of the long distance dedication after "Dare Me" remained unchanged when the show aired for the week ending September 14, 1985.